dawidkulpa/cs2-modded-server/README.md

 [Download SourceAdminTool](https://nightly.link/Drifter321/admintool/workflows/build/master) ([source](https://github.com/Drifter321/admintool)) for your OS (you can read about it [here](https://forums.alliedmods.net/showthread.php?t=289370)) and click `Servers > Add Servers` and put in the `<IP>:27015` and when you see the server show in the list, down the bottom left type in your RCON password and click `Login` and you should be able to execute commands from the bottom text box i.e. `exec dm.cfg`

-**You must connect to the server from the public IP if hosting an online server, not the LAN IP even if you are on the same network.
-The script logs the public IP `Starting server on XXX.XXX.XXX.XXX:27015`**

 ### Acessing admin menu

 Admins are managed by [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp) using the [Admin Framework](https://docs.cssharp.dev/admin-framework/defining-admins/).
 You define admins and their flags and most plugins now utilise this framework.

-To see an example of my admins you can look at this file [/custom_files_example/addons/counterstrikesharp/configs/admins.json](https://github.com/kus/cs2-modded-server/blob/master/custom_files_example/addons/counterstrikesharp/configs/admins.json).
+To see an example of my admins you can look at this file [/custom_files/addons/counterstrikesharp/configs/admins.json](https://github.com/dawidkulpa/cs2-modded-server/blob/master/custom_files/addons/counterstrikesharp/configs/admins.json).
 To set your admins on your own server use this file as a reference and use the [custom files](#custom-files) system to have your own version.

 Ensure your `.json` files are valid JSON by using [this website](https://jsonformatter.org/json-viewer).